anieruddha/best-coffee-shop/README.md

 # best-coffe-shop
 Temporal.io tutorial in python

-We added orchestrator-service with workflow `CoffeeOrderWorkflow` .
+- We added orchestrator-service with workflow `CoffeeOrderWorkflow` .
+- `CoffeeOrderWorkflow` executes activity of type `BillCalculationActivity`  to get to know billing amount.

 Check related blog posts for more information.

 #### Tech Stack :